Sherin-Chacko/Election_Analysis/README.md

 B) RESOURCES :
 * Data source : election_results.csv
-* Software: Python 3.8.8, Visual Studio Code
+* Software: Python 3.8.8 and Visual Studio Code

 ### 2) ELECTION AUDIT RESULTS:
 Following are the election outcomes-

-* Total votes were cast in this congressional election = 369,711
+* Total votes that were cast in the congressional election = 369,711
-* Provide a breakdown of the number of votes and the percentage of total votes for each county
+* Breakdown of the number of votes and the percentage of total votes for each county

       **County Votes**